sarahkfriday/CPPNArtEvolution/README.md

 ## Help

-If you need any help, then please contact me at schrum2@southwestern.edu!
+If you need any help, then please contact Dr. Jacob Schrum at schrum2@southwestern.edu!

 Also, you can evolve neural networks for lots of other interesting applications by using the original [MM-NEAT project](https://github.com/schrum2/MM-NEAT), which contains the interactive evolution code from this project, along with code to evolve agent behavior for various tasks (Ms. Pac-Man, Tetris, and Mario to name a few)